mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 ---

 ## Other types of coding for days
+The programming concepts in the [last post]({{  site.baseurl  }}/DS-transition-3) are all about manipulating and analyzing data.
+But unless your role is deep in the [analytics side of the analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1#the-scalpel-versus-the-shovel), you'll also need some software engineering chops to be effective at your job.
+In this section, we shift the focus from analytics to engineering.

+Returning to our [drilling machine example](#machine-learning) from earlier, this post is about building the machinery *around* the drill that is analytics.
+How do you securely and scalably pull data from a database?
+How does your code need to change when you're part of *a team of programmers* instead of a lone wolf?
+What best practices do you need to adopt *now* to avoid hours or days of wasted time *in a year*?
+These are the sorts of questions we'll answer in this section.

 It's important to be good at coding beyond just writing good code.
 Like... "meta-skills" at programming.
 You may be processing datasets that are too large to load onto your laptop's memory, for example, or you may need to dip into statistics that you can only access with specialized packages in Python or R. Similarly, while one-off scripts might have cut it during school<sup>[[1]](#1-code-for-days)</sup>, [you're living on borrowed time](https://en.wikipedia.org/wiki/Technical_debt) if you don't organize your code in a way that's easily read, reused, and modified by others.

+Here are the technical skills we're covering in this series.
+Inferential statistics was covered in [the second post]({{  site.baseurl  }}/DS-transition-2), analytics in [the last post]({{  site.baseurl  }}/DS-transition-3), and software engineering in this post.

 * **Inferential Statistics**
 - [ ] [Experimental design]({{  site.baseurl  }}/DS-transition-2/#experimental-design)